FunnelKit

 Enable auto apply coupon feature and enter the discount code

-Now, when a shopper reaches the checkout page, this coupon is automatically applied, and the discounted price is deducted from the cart total.
+Now, when a shopper reaches the checkout page, this coupon is automatically applied, and the discount is applied to the cart total.

 • Enable Google address autocomplete